“…and this is all the plastic shit I found in my house” Image: Plastic Planet Documentary (2009)

 Solution: Get a wooden, compostable toothbrush instead.
-They are usually available in organic shops but more and more regular drug stores are selling them too.
-You can also easily find them online.
+They’re usually available in organic shops, regular drug stores, or online.

 5. Classic Steel Razor vs. Disposable Razors

 Fact: Disposable razors are the most wasteful product we use in the bathroom.
-Billions of them end up in landfills every year.
+No jokes, BILLIONS (!!!) of them end up in landfills every year.

 Solution: A classic steel razor.
-It is not only cheaper in the long run as it lasts a lifetime, but the results are better too – trust me.
+It’s not only cheaper in the long run as it lasts a lifetime, but the results are better too — trust me.

-6. Recyclable And Reusable Packaging vs. Plastic Packaging
+6. Recyclable & Reusable Packaging vs. Plastic Packaging

-- Buy loose fruits & veggies from fresh markets, and never packed in plastic!
+- Buy loose fruits & veggies from fresh markets.